-Jamaican cooking is rather special when you consider that it took years to develop this style of cooking amongst all the other Caribbean islands.
+Jamaican cooking is rather special when you consider that it took years to develop this style of cooking among all the other Caribbean islands.

 As a matter of fact, some of the other Caribbean islands continue to “borrow” this style of cooking today.

 Back in the 50’s and 60’s, cooking was done in the outside kitchen on a charcoal stove, or just plain outside in the open.
 Our style of cooking was then considered... poor people cooking.
 Even the well-to-do hired poor people to do their Jamaican cooking.
 Of course the poor people did what they knew how to do best...poor people cooking.
 The food was always delicious.
 The "hired hands" made sure it was so.
 Do you think anyone offered any praise to any of these "hired hands?"...No Way!

 None of these "hired hands" cared about praise anyway.
 Their objective was to make the best tasting food with what they had.
 That meant you had to be creative or have someone train you how to cook…usually your Granny.